tylim88/realtime-driver-tracking/README.md

 # Realtime Driver Tracking

+## Note
+This repository is outdated and does not reflect my latest design

 ## Setup

 Note: I messed up a bit and run out of time to fix it, here we use bun instead of nodejs